What is Kubbeh? Lebanon's Most Beloved Dish - Explained | Almaz Foods

 03

-Raw Kibbeh
+Raw Kubbeh

-Lebanon's answer to beef tartare — raw minced lamb mixed with bulgur, onion, and spices, served with olive oil.
+Lebanon's answer to beef tartare, raw minced lamb mixed with bulgur, onion, and spices, served with olive oil.
 A delicacy for the adventurous.

 04

-Kibbeh in Broth
+Kubbeh in Broth

 05

-Pumpkin Kibbeh
+Pumpkin Kubbeh

-A vegetarian variety — pumpkin replaces meat in the outer shell.
+A vegetarian variety, pumpkin replaces meat in the outer shell.
 Stuffed with spinach, chickpeas, and walnuts.
 Completely vegan.

 06

-Fish Kibbeh
+Fish Kubbeh

-Kibbeh vs Kofta — What's the Difference?
+Kubbeh vs Kofta, What's the Difference?

 • Bulgur wheat and meat outer shell (two-component structure)